marieval/100DaysOfCode/README.md

 **Today´s Progress:** I managed to publish my _Wikipedia-Viewer in React_ on _github-pages_ (first it didn´t work, finally the solution was to set the ```git remote add origin <url>```).
 I improved responsivity of the project (only locally).

 ### Day 214 - 3.4.2019 (Wed) +
-**Today´s Progress:** I deployed the updated _Wikipedia-Viewer in React_ to _github-pages_ (https://github.com/marieval/Wiki-Viewer-React).
-I uploaded to github also my older project _Random Quotes_ (in this project I used _SASS/SCSS_) and deployed it to  https://marieval.github.io/random-quotes/ .
+**Today´s Progress:** I deployed the updated [Wikipedia-Viewer in React](https://github.com/marieval/Wiki-Viewer-React) to _github-pages_.
+I uploaded to github also my older project [Random Quotes](https://marieval.github.io/random-quotes/) (in this project I used _SASS/SCSS_) and deployed it to github-pages.

 ### Day 215 - 4.4.2019 (Thu) +
 **Today´s Progress:** I improved responsivity of my older projects (done as FCC-projects): _Twitch.TV API_, _JavaScript Calculator_, _Tic-Tac-Toe Game_ and updated the codes on Codepen.
 I updated those projects on my _Personal Portfolio_ and pushed the portfolio to GitHub and gh-pages.
 (The Portfolio Website is still not finished)